pencil-code/pencil-code/doc/paper/paper.md

 but the framework is general and can also be applied to situations not related to PDEs, for example when just the message passing interface or input/output strategies of the code are to be used.
+The code can also solve for Lagrangian (inertial and noninertial) particles, their coagulation and condensation, as well as their interaction with the fluid.

 The code is being used for Cartesian, cylindrical, and spherical geometries, but further extensions are possible.